Module: Shoulda::Matchers::ActiveModel

 on

-if your validation applies only under a certain context.
+Use on if your validation applies only under a certain context.

 class Person